Competition: Reopened for the 2015-2016 academic year

 Who applies: Canadian students, researchers, faculty members and professionals

-Description: A number of short-term, non-degree-seeking awards are offered to Canadian academics, students and professionals who wish to study and/or do research in subject areas related to China at participating Chinese institutions.
+Description: A number of short-term, non-degree-seeking awards are offered to Canadian academics, students and professionals who wish to study and/or do research at participating Chinese institutions.
 Scholarships are available for studies and research, for a combination of studies and language studies, or for language studies only.

 Scholarships are available for studies and research, a combination of studies and language studies or for language studies only.
 Each award is tenable for a period of no more than 12 months and no less than four months for students or no less than eight weeks in the case of midcareer professionals, teaching and research staff.

 The scholarship is tenable between September 2015 and August 2016.

 The award component provided by the Chinese Ministry of Education includes:

 The award component provided by Foreign Affairs, Trade and Development Canada (DFATD) includes travel to and from the destination in China via the most cost-effective route between their point of origin and the final destination, under the following conditions:

 Note that the cost of transportation for Government of Canada employees is not covered.

 The Chinese academic year starts in September and ends in early July, including a winter vacation of approximately three weeks in January or February.